AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Experiments

 \subsection{Robustness}

 When the adversarial patch is partially occluded, its attack efficacy is markedly reduced.
-To evaluate the robustness of different algorithms under occlusion, we superimpose a 100×100 pixel gray patch at the center of a 300×300 pixel adversarial patch.
+To evaluate the robustness of different algorithms under occlusion, we superimpose a $100 \times 100$ pixel gray square at the center of a $300 \times 300$ adversarial patch.
 Tab.~\ref{robustness} compares the robustness performance of various methods under the YOLOv2 glass-box setting.
-As shown, our method achieves an ASR of $84.20 \%$, far surpassing the second-best method, T-SEA, which records $36.15 \%$.
-Moreover, AdvReal attains the highest Precision, Recall, and F1-Score ($14.87 \%$, $15.80 \%$, and $15.32 \%$, respectively), demonstrating its superior ability to degrade detection performance even under occlusion.
-In contrast, other methods—such as AdvPatch, AdvTshirt, and AdvTexture—register ASRs below $30.00 \%$ and exhibit considerably lower Precision, Recall, and F1-Scores.
-Notably, NatPatch achieves an ASR of only $3.46 \%$, likely because it prioritizes natural appearance over adversarial potency.
-Overall, these results confirm the superior robustness and practical applicability of AdvReal as an adversarial patch.
+As shown in the table, our method achieves an ASR of $84.20\%$, significantly outperforming the second-best method, T-SEA, which records $36.15\%$.
+Moreover, AdvReal attains the highest values across all detection metrics—Precision, Recall, and F1-Score ($14.87\%$, $15.80\%$, and $15.32\%$, respectively)—demonstrating its strong ability to disrupt detection even under partial occlusion.
+In contrast, other methods such as AdvPatch, AdvTshirt, and AdvTexture record ASRs below $30.00\%$ and yield substantially lower detection metrics.
+NatPatch, in particular, achieves only a $3.46\%$ ASR, likely due to its prioritization of visual naturalness over adversarial strength.